quat1024/apathy/docs/BOSS.md

 Disables the Ender Dragon fight.

+* When you visit the End for the first time:
 	* The Ender Dragon will not spawn when you visit the End.
+	* You will get the "Free the End" advancement.
-* The exit End portal will already be open, and have the Egg on top.
+	* The exit End portal will already be open, complete with an Egg on top.
-* Placing four end crystals on the End portal generates a new End Gateway.
+* If you place four end crystals on the End portal:

-Notes:
+	* A new End Gateway will be generated.
+	* You will get the "The End...
+Again..." advancement.
 * Existing Ender Dragons *will* be deleted.
-* You will get the "Free the End" advancement.
-* Placing four end crystals grants the advancement for resummoning the dragon.

 ## Dragon control